Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

 Having established that electron transfer reactions of radical pairs can be in principle be enantioselective, it seems pertinent to now consider what could produce the required spin-polarisation and what reactions could show this spin-induced enantioselectivity.
 Firstly, turning to the question of generating spin-polarized radicals, a common source of these could be redox at magnetized ferromagnetic solid surfaces,\cite{ozturk_origin_2023,bloom_chiral_2024} where electrons transferred to or from molecules on the surface would have to be polarized in a particular direction due to the imbalance in the density of electronic states between up and down spins in the ferromagnet.
 In fact, unpaired electrons in the ferromagnet surface could also potentially act directly as the spin polarised \ce{A^{$\bullet$}} radical in the proposed scheme.

-One potential example of this of particular relevance to the emergence of homochirality in Nature is the two-electron reduction of glyceronitrile.\cite{ozturk_origins_2022,ritson_synthesis_2013} Assuming this two-electron reduction occurs sequentially would have to proceed via a radical pair type intermediate.
-Competition between the final reduction and reverse electron transfer or other quenching processes could be controlled by the enantioselective radical pair mechanism.
-The theory can be very easily adapted to include spin-independent quenching, as is done in appendix~\ref{sec-quant} and a very similar expression for the yield asymmetry can be obtained, as is given in appendix ~\ref{app-yields}.
+The surface \ce{A^{$\bullet$}} radical could take the form of a secondary species on the surface which is reduced prior to reducing the \ce{B^{$\bullet$}} radical, or alternatively small polarons could potentially form on the surface of materials, particularly in response to absorption of a photon above the band gap of a material, which could act as the \ce{A^{$\bullet$}} radical.\cite{ren_recent_2024} These secondary surface species would have spins more isolated from the spins in the ferromagnet so could be less susceptible to spin relaxation.